 A number of years ago, I had the opportunity to act as deputy chancellor of a small college near London, England.
 Because of this and other responsibilities, I attended a number of distinguished gatherings in London and at the home of the U.S. ambassador to Her Majesty's government.
 On two of these occasions, I met the American ambassador.

 Paul wrote: "Do not be unequally yoked together with unbelievers.
 For what fellowship has righteousness with lawlessness?
 And what communion has light with darkness?
 And what accord has Christ with Belial?
 Or what part has a believer with an unbeliever?"
 (2 Corinthians 6:14–15).
-Referring to the religio-political system that will dominate most of the developed world when Jesus Christ returns, God commands His people: "And I heard another voice from heaven saying, 'Come out of her, my people, lest you share in her sins, and lest you receive of her plagues'" (Revelation 18:4).
+Referring to the religio-political system that will dominate the entire Western world when Jesus Christ returns, God commands His people: "And I heard another voice from heaven saying, 'Come out of her, my people, lest you share in her sins, and lest you receive of her plagues'" (Revelation 18:4).

-The mission and calling of all true Christians is to help prepare the way—as advance emissaries—for the Kingdom of God, the literal government that the living Jesus Christ will soon set up.
+The mission and calling of all true Christians is to help prepare the way—as advance emissaries—for the kingdom of God, the literal government that the Living Jesus Christ will soon set up.
 It will replace all the misguided human governments of this earth.
 "Then the seventh angel sounded: And there were loud voices in heaven, saying, 'The kingdoms of this world have become the kingdoms of our Lord and of His Christ, and He shall reign forever and ever!'"
 (Revelation 11:15).

 May God speed that day!